ininkevin/GLD/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py -dataset cpv2 -mode gld_reg -scale sin -visual True -qid 140 -output vis
 ```
 change `qid` to see the different question and image pairs
-and change mode to see the visualization result to see in different setting
+and change mode to see the visualization result in different setting